 \section{Model and analysis setup}

-We consider in our study the general singlet extension of the SM, or RxSM --- we refer the reader to Refs.~\cite{Braathen:2025qxf,Braathen:2025svl} for details on our notations and conventions.
+We consider in our study the general singlet extension of the SM, or RxSM.
+We refer the reader to Refs.~\cite{Braathen:2025qxf,Braathen:2025svl} for details on our notations and conventions, and we only recall here the tree-level scalar potential of the model

+where $\Phi$ is the Higgs doublet, $S$ is the additional real singlet, and all parameters are real.
 After mixing, the scalar sector of the RxSM consists of two states, $h$ and $H$, of which we consider that the lighter one, $h$, corresponds to the detected Higgs boson.
-The scalar sector is parametrised in terms of seven parameters: the masses of the two CP-even states $m_h$ and $m_H$, their mixing angle $\alpha$, the vacuum expectation values (VEVs) of the doublet, $v$, and of the singlet, $v_S$, as well as two Lagrangian trilinear scalar couplings $\kappa_S$ and $\kappa_{SH}$ (which corresponds to terms $\mathcal{L}\supset -\kappa_S S^3/3-\kappa_{SH}|\Phi|^2S$ in the Lagrangian, see e.g.\ Eq.~(2) of Ref.~\cite{Braathen:2025svl}).
+The scalar sector is parametrised in terms of seven parameters: the masses of the two CP-even states $m_h$ and $m_H$, their mixing angle $\alpha$, the vacuum expectation values (VEVs) of the doublet, $v$, and of the singlet, $v_S$, as well as two Lagrangian trilinear scalar couplings $\kappa_S$ and $\kappa_{SH}$ (which correspond to terms $\mathcal{L}\supset -\kappa_S S^3/3-\kappa_{SH}|\Phi|^2S$ in the Lagrangian, see e.g.\ Eq.~(2) of Ref.~\cite{Braathen:2025svl}).

 We include in our analysis state-of-the-art theory constraints on the RxSM parameter space, in particular boundedness-from-below of the potential, perturbativity~\cite{Li:2019tfd}, and perturbative unitarity~\cite{Braathen:2017jvs}.
 On the experimental side, we also verify using \texttt{HiggsTools}~\cite{Bahl:2022igd} (see \citeres{Bechtle:2008jh,Bechtle:2011sb,Bechtle:2013wla,Bechtle:2015pma,Bechtle:2020pkv,Bechtle:2013xfa,Bechtle:2014ewa,Bechtle:2020uwn} for details) that the properties of $h$ are compatible with that of the detected Higgs boson, and that direct searches for BSM scalars do not exclude the points we consider.